saursin/riscv-atom/docs/pages/getting-started/install.rst

 replace "`your_path`" in above command to your machine specific absolute path to the riscv-atom directory.

+.. note:: All the commands are executed from the root directory unless explicitly mentioned.
+We'll refer to this root directory as `RVATOM`.

 Build/bin Directory
 --------------------
 For convenience, build/bin directory should also be added to path.
 This will allow you to invoke atomsim from anywhere.